CS5004-khoury-lionelle/hello_world/Report.md

     Same as above - short answer

+6. What is javadoc style commenting?
+What is it used for?

+    Same as above - short answer

+7. Describe Test Driving Development (TDD) in your own words.

+    Same as above - short answer

-6. Go to the [Markdown Playground](MarkdownPlayground.md) and add at least 3 different markdown elements you learned about by reading the markdown resources listed in the document.
+8. Go to the [Markdown Playground](MarkdownPlayground.md) and add at least 3 different markdown elements you learned about by reading the markdown resources listed in the document.
 Additionally you need to add a mermaid class diagram (of your choice does not have to follow the assignment.
 However, if you did use mermaid for the assignment, you can just copy that here).
 Add the elements into the markdown file, so that the formatting changes are reserved to that file.

 ## Deeper Thinking Questions